Surveys the field of anthropology, including cultural anthropology, archaeology, physical anthropology, and anthropological linguistics.

 An examination of how anthropology offers insight into national and international problems and events.
 Topics covered include environmental issues, poverty, crime, warfare, gender, and racism

-Uses archaeological and ethnographic data to describe the diversity and ingenuity of traditional North American Indian societies and their contributions to contemporary American culture.
+Uses archaeological and ethnographic data to understand the diversity of Indigenous North American societies and their contributions to contemporary American culture.

-Surveys the growth and development of Indian cultures in Mexico and Central America from prehistoric times to the present.
+Surveys the history, archaeology, and culture of Indigenous societies in Mexico and Central America during the last ten thousand years.

 This course surveys the study of human biology from an anthropological perspective, including evolutionary theory, genetics, the fossil record of human ancestry, primatology, race, and variation, along with the cultural aspects of biology, medicine, and disease.